ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The nature of attestation requires the Attestation Service to be implemented in an extremely privileged position within the HSM so that it can collect measurements of both the hardware environment and the user keys being attested.
-For many HSM and TPM architectures, this will place the Attestation Service inside the "security kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
+For many HSM architectures, this will place the Attestation Service inside the "security kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
 For both security and compliance reasons there is incentive for the generation and parsing logic to be simple and easy to implement